BatteRaquette581/Talkomatic-CLI-Edition/readme.md

 - **Chat Messages**: Shows the chat conversation
 - **Input Field**: Type commands or messages here
 - **Status Bar**: Displays connection and status messages

+***Note: a TMCLI_TOKEN_DO_NOT_SHARE_OR_REMOVE file will be created in your current working directory the first time you run it.
+This is normal and is needed for the CLI to function, do NOT remove (removing will need you to wait 1 hour before being able to get another token) or share it.***

 ### Commands